kchiem12/ARC-gui/log.md

 $$
 Note we are familiar with posterior formula be $P(\theta|c) \propto P(c|\theta) P(\theta)$.
 Now we just replace $\theta$ with $\theta|\alpha$.
 Now we can see, this posterior has the exact same form as the multinomial/Dirichlet distribution.

-Back to our problem, look at the closed form of the Dirichlet distribution,
+Back to our problem, look at the closed form of the Dirichlet distribution, (We use this form in our program)
 $$
 {\displaystyle {\frac {\Gamma \left(\sum \alpha _{k}\right)\Gamma \left(n+1\right)}{\Gamma \left(n+\sum \alpha _{k}\right)}}\prod _{k=1}^{K}{\frac {\Gamma (x_{k}+\alpha _{k})}{\Gamma (\alpha _{k})\Gamma \left(x_{k}+1\right)}}}
 $$